anas-sg/anas-sg/README.md

-- 👋 Hi, I’m @anas-sg
+- 👋 Hi, I’m Muhammed Anas
-- 👀 I’m interested in coding in C, Python and PHP and working on IoT/embedded systems projects
+- 👀 I’m interested in coding in C, Python and PHP and working on IoT/embedded systems/FPGA projects
 - 🌱 I’m currently learning GUI programming using Python Tkinter
 - 💞️ I’m looking to collaborate on anything!
-Telegram bot, web design, web programming, etc!
+Telegram bot, web design, web programming, etc...
 - 📫 You can reach me at anas.m6@gmail.com or @anas_z15 on Telegram and Instagram

 <!---